MaryJane Butters: Paradise Farm

 In 1986, Butters purchased a five-acre homestead and farmhouse at the base of Paradise Ridge in Moscow, Idaho, for $45,000.
 The 1905 farmhouse was destroyed by fire in 1996, but the farm continues to be the headquarters for Butters' businesses.

 MaryJanesFarm is located in Moscow, ID.

 In 1989, Butters met a farmer who grew organic, pest-resistant "desi" garbanzo beans that had proven to be unmarketable.
 Butters bought and experimented with the beans, eventually developing a dried falafel mix that she began to market under the Paradise Farm label in 1990.
 She began marketing other unused organic crops and incorporated her food business in 1993 as "Paradise Farm Organics, Inc." Today, she grosses more than $1 million annually from her line of over 60 dried organic foods.
 Butters is the company's president, and her husband, Nick Ogle, oversees production.
 In 1997, the company reached an agreement with Mountain Safety Research, a division of REI, to label and market her products.

-By 2001, the black-and-white food catalog she had been printing since 1996 had evolved into a self-published magazine, MaryJane Farm, and customers placing food orders over $50 received free subscriptions.
-Butters has since branded her farm and her food line with the name "MaryJane Farm" in order to "create loyalty and trust."
+By 2001, the black-and-white food catalog she had been printing since 1996 had evolved into a self-published magazine, MaryJane's Farm, and customers placing food orders over $50 received free subscriptions.
+Butters has since branded her farm and her food line with the name "MaryJane's Farm" in order to "create loyalty and trust."
 In 2007, the company was profitable for the first time.

 In 1993, Paradise Farm changed its name to Paradise Farm Organics, Inc. to reflect its incorporation.
 In 1999, Butters took Paradise Farm Organics, Inc. public in an initial stock offering.
 Shares in the company were valued at $9 per share with a minimum purchase of 600 shares.
 At the time, the company was attempting to raise $500,000 to build a facility for shipping dried-food orders, and was still recovering from the 1996 fire, which had left her with $100,000 in credit-card debt.
 The company raised the funds with 45 investors, who receive "dividends" in the form of fresh produce, free-range eggs, and stay at her bed and breakfast.
 Butters has said she prefers supportive shareholder relationships to bank loans, which she thinks tie farmers to prolonged obligations with legal entities that have no interest in the future of small farmers.